There is not a whole lot that can or will be said, at this point in the proceedings, it's

 an international centre of excellence

-for the treatment of alcohol, drugs
+the treatment of alcohol, drugs

 and other addictive disorders